Mwangi-Derrick/Mwangi-Derrick/README.md

 - 👋 Hi, I’m @Mwangi-Derrick
 - 👀 I’m interested in Machine Learning, Web Development , data science and cybersecurity
-- 🌱 I’m currently learning Electrical and Electronic Engineering at JKUAT
+- 🌱 I’m currently learning python , C and dart
 - 💞️ I’m looking to collaborate on web development
-- 📫 Reach me on mwangiderrick334@gmail.com
+- 📫 Reach me via my email  mwangiderrick334@gmail.com

 <!---
 Mwangi-Derrick/Mwangi-Derrick is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.